Brozik13/Brozik13/README.md

 - 👋 Hey, I’m @Brozik13!
-- 👀 I’m interested in sports, programing and also a bit of gaming.
-- 🌱 I’m currently learning mupltiple new things and I am trying to find myself.
-- 💞️ I’m looking to collaborate on some entertaing projects with communicative team.
+-  I’m looking to collaborate on some entertaing projects with communicative team.
-- 📫 You can try to reach me on
+-  You can try to reach me on

      E-mail          --             ondra.broza@seznam.cz